OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 completable_item_required.json
 ==============================

-A list of required/optional overrides for content in the course.
+A list of required/optional overrides for content in the course

+..warning: Needs more detail; not sure what the contents of this document indicate.
+Perhaps we should add an example for the user and a translation?

 completion_policies.json
 ========================

-The aggregate completion policy for the course.
+The aggregate completion policy for the course

 content_packages.json
 =====================

 A list of ContentPackage objects referenced in the course.
-Contents are gzip, base 64, ReSTructured text.
+Contents are gzip, base 64, ReSTructured text files.

+..warning: Needs more detail

 course_info.json
 ================

-Catalog information for the course.
+Catalog information for the course

+..warning: Needs more detail.

 course_outline.json
 ===================